esdolo/pytorch-retinanet/README.md

 This implementation is primarily designed to be easy to read and simple to modify.

 ## Results
-Currently, this repo achieves 33.5% mAP at 600px resolution with a Resnet-50 backbone.
+Currently, this repo achieves 33.5% mAP ·resolution with a Resnet-50 backbone.
 The published result is 34.0% mAP.
 The difference is likely due to the use of Adam optimizer instead of SGD with weight decay.

 ## Installation